 - Master and Commander, while the crew is on shore leave in the Galapagos, this is used to transition from Dr. Maturin holding a beetle to the Acheron sailing in the inlet right before his eyes.

-- In Who Framed Roger Rabbit, when Eddie has his Eureka Moment, with Eddie in the foreground and the newsreel footage in the background.
+- When Eddie has his "Eureka!"
+Moment, with Eddie in the foreground and the newsreel footage in the background.

 - The first film in the The Hobbit film series used this in a conversation between Gandalf and Galadriel, since it was taking place telepathically.
 The focus faded forward and back several times within one shot to indicate who was "talking".

 - In Titanic (1997), as Ismay gets into a life boat, he's in focus; the focus then shifts to Murdoch as he notices Ismay; as the boat is lowered down, the focus returns to Ismay.
 Watch it here.

 - Used in Marriage Story during the courtroom scene, so that both Charlie's and Nicole's faces are in frame, but the focus shifts between them; writer-director Noah Baumbach discusses why he used it here.

 - In an episode, Santana, placed in the immediate foreground, makes a rude crack about all-boys schools being an endless source of gay jokes; the camera then pulls a rack focus to the other end of the room to capture Kurt's irritated reaction.

 - As Will threatens Finn with prison after "finding" marijuana in his locker in the pilot episode, the camera refocuses on a pamphlet/flyer pinned on the corkboard right next to him reading "Priority #1: Help the Kids".
 The same shot is duplicated in season four when Will finally admits what he did.